The Contractor Myth

 really shocked what this guy failed to mention.
 It was very disappointing.
 He missed serious

-answers were very disappointing to the point of being incompetent.
-He was a very nice guy,
+his answers were very disappointing to the point of being incompetent.
+He was a very nice

-and suspected I was a builder, or contractor or something with all of my questions.
-I pulled
+guy, and suspected I was a builder, or contractor or something with all of my questions.
+I

-him aside at the end so as not to embarrass him, and told him about my background.
-I can
+pulled him aside at the end so as not to embarrass him, and told him about my background.

-only hope his getting caught doing a superficial inspection was cause enough to step up and
+I can only hope his getting caught doing a superficial inspection was cause enough to step

-become a better inspector.
-I would hate to think he is still out there doing inspections for
+up and become a better inspector.
+I would hate to think he is still out there doing

 ISSUES JUSTIFY THE NEED FOR AN EXPERIENCED PROFESSIONAL HOME